bddicken/lego-vis/README.md

 Setting up the server requires several steps.
 First and foremost, you must have `nodejs`, `npm` (Node Package Manager), and `mongodb` installed on your system.
-Once youve done so, go through the following steps to get the server up-and-running:
+Once youve done so, go through the following steps to get the server up-and-running on you rlocal machine.

 - `cd` into `server/`
 - Run `npm install` (installs all node library dependencies)